mothorchids/juitinglu/_pages/cv.md

 {% include base_path %}

-The is the English version of my curriculum vitae, click [here](https://juitinglu.github.io/cv_fr/) for the French version.
+This is the English version of my curriculum vitae.
+It is also available in [French](https://mothorchids.github.io/cv_fr/) and in [Mandarin](https://mothorchids.github.io/cv_zh/).

 Lu Jui-Ting
 ============